hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 As for YouTube videos, PotPlayer can basically play them without this extension,
 but it may be useful while YouTube restricts connections to external applications.
-YouTube urges users to log in to YouTube account, but PotPlayer does not have means to log in by itself.
+YouTube urges users to log in to YouTube account, but PotPlayer does not have means to log in as is.
 yt-dlp extension can treat web cookies and login so PotPlayer could get around the restriction in some cases.